gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 ## input examples in JSON format

 ### Text2KnowledgeGraph
+directly convert a text to a knowledge graph
 ```python
 {
 	"text": "I live in Abu Dhabi but study in Dubai."